gdha/www.it3.be/_posts/2015-11-18-internal-disk-recognized-as-multipath-device.md

     68390 blocks

 In case it would have been a RHEL system then we should use `dracut` (in stead of `mkinitrd`) to rebuild the kernel.
 However, the principle stays the same.

+After the kernel has been rebuild you still need to verify the device names used in `/etc/fstab`,  `grub.conf` or `elilo.conf` need to be modified to the ones shown during the `mkinitrd` command run.

+Reboot the system when it is convinient (don't wait too long).
+However, it is important to inspect the system after the reboot.
+If something went wrong you probably be thrown into single user mode where you get the chance to fix whatever went wrong.

-After the kernel has been rebuild you still need to reboot and afterwards inspect the system.
-If all seems fine you can re-run `rear` again which now should be able to create a successful archive.
+At last you can re-run `rear mkbackup` again which now should be able to create a successful archive.

 Gratien